Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

-Before you buy a theme, I strongly recommend that you view the demo, because it will give you an idea of how your site’s layout and aesthetics will look — plus some idea of the functionality available to you (it’s basically try before you buy).
+Before you buy a theme, I strongly recommend you view the demo, because it will give you an idea of how your site’s layout and aesthetics will look — plus some idea of the functionality available to you (it’s basically try before you buy).

-Before buying a theme, it’s also worth clicking through to the product page.
+Before buying a theme, it’s also worth clicking through to its product page.
 Themify has made these very useful, providing loads of information about each theme’s features.

 Most Popular Themes

 Want to see how a Themify theme looks?
 No problem.
-In this section, I’m going to run through five of the most popular themes.
+In this section, I’m going to run through five of the most popular.